pariskwsto/tils/docs/docusaurus/sidebar-icons.md

 > Here is one way you can add icon next to each sidebar menu text in three steps

-1. Add the png or svg icons you want to use into `static/img` directory
+1. Add the png or svg icons you want to use into `static/img` directory.
-2. Add css to use the icons
+2. Add the following css to use the icons (replace the background url with yours).

 ```css title="src/css/custom.css"
 .icon > div::before {